 If you save this setup as a Synclet, you can perform synchronisation by clicking on it in the sidebar or in ForkLift Mini from the menu bar.
 To edit a Synclet, right-click on it in the sidebar and choose Edit option.
 Click Save to finish editing.

 Use the Multi Rename tool when you need to rename a large number of files at once, like saving pictures from your phone camera to your desktop.
+Select two or more files and press Enter.

 The Multi Rename tool lets you: